How early should we book?

 We love to play music that you love, although it is important to consider your instrumentation when choosing music.
 For example, some modern R&B or rock songs do not translate well to solo violin.
 We are happy to help you choose songs that will sound great on the instruments you have booked!
 If you have a special song in mind, please ask before booking, and we can guide you to a good set of instruments for your song.

 We fell in love with this recording on YouTube.
 Can you play it exactly like that?

-We will do our best to play in the style of your favorite recordings.
+We’ll do our best to play in the style of your favorite recordings.
 Please remember that the magic of a live performance is the musicians’ individual styles and interpretations of music.
-Also, musicians often overdub themselves when they make videos — meaning, you are hearing two or three performances at the same time.
+Also, musicians often overdub themselves when they make videos — meaning, you are hearing two, three, or four performances at the same time.
 (The Piano Guys love to do this!)
 If you want the music to sound exactly like a certain recording, then you should play that recording through a speaker.

 Will you come to the rehearsal?

 If you would like the musicians to attend your rehearsal, please choose this option on the booking form.
 There will be an additional cost of $150/musician plus possible travel fees.
 From our perspective, it isn’t necessary for us to come to the rehearsal.
 We rely on our years of experience playing hundreds of weddings, as well as detailed communications with your officiant and wedding planner, to keep the ceremony moving smoothly.

 Will you accompany my aunt/maid of honor/best friend singing a song?